 Sandy | Kids-friendly | City-beach

 Genève Plage, one of the most popular summer outings for locals as well as tourists.
 It’s like a big- 2 hectares green park on the banks of Lake Geneva.
 Very suitable for family and is kids friendly as it offers different sized pools and a variety of water activities.
-It’s easily reached from the centre even on foot, and the way to and from there is simply beautiful as you pass although by the famous Jet d’Eau of Geneva!
+It’s easily reached from the centre even on foot.
+The way to and from there is simply beautiful as you pass although by the famous Jet d’Eau of Geneva!

 It is open daily but only from June to September.
 Entrance: CHF 5.